 Bullying, as defined in this policy, is strictly prohibited.
 Students are encouraged to report any incident of bullying which they have witnessed or incurred, by contacting their building principal.
 District employees are required to report any instance of bullying of which the employee has witnessed within two (2) school days of the occurrence.
 Employees shall report the occurrence to the building principal, who is the person the District designates to receive reports of incidents of bullying.
 A principal who receives a report of an incident of bullying shall initiate an investigation into the allegations within two (2) school days of receipt of the report.
 The principal may assign other employees to assist in the investigation, or request that the superintendent assign an outside investigator.
 The investigation shall be completed within ten school days from the date of the written report of bullying unless good cause exists to extend the investigation.
-No employee or student who reports an act of bullying shall be subject to reprisal or retaliation for making such a report.
-Any person who engages in reprisal or retaliation against an employee or student who reports an act of bullying shall be subject to disciplinary action.
+No employee or student who reports an act of bullying shall be subject to reprisal or retaliation against an employee or student who reports an act of bullying shall be subject to disciplinary action.

-Students who are found to have violated this policy will be subject to consequences depending on factors such as: age of student(s), degree of harm, severity of behavior, number of incidences, etc. Possible consequences to a student for a violation of this policy include: loss of privileges, classroom detention, conference with teacher, parents contacted, conference with principal, in school suspension, out-of-school suspension, expulsion and law enforcement contacted.
+Students who are found to have violated this policy will be subject to consequences depending on factors such as: age of student(s), degree of harm, severity of behavior, number of incidents, etc. Possible consequences to a student for a violation of this policy include: loss of privileges, classroom detention, conference with teacher, parents contacted, conference with principal, in-school suspension, out-of-school suspension, expulsion and law enforcement contact.